fosslk/Gadol/README.md

 # Gadol
-Gadol (bricks) is a 4kb symple grid system anyone think bootstrap is a heavy trap. :)
+Gadol (bricks) is a 4kb simple and humble grid system anyone think bootstrap is a heavy trap. :)
 <img src="assets/bricks.png" alt="image of layed bricks">